We tackle the odds

 1. Providing practical, transferable soft and hard life skills programs.

-Every month, through group peer-to-peer relationships, college students teach foster, teach foster youth a skill, ranging from resiliency to life management to financial organization to nutrition.
+Every month, through group peer-to-peer relationships, college students teach foster youth a skill, ranging from resiliency to life management to financial organization to nutrition.
 In addition, we are developing a workforce development program to quantify technical domain skill sets of program participants to increase access to the workforce.

 2. Bridging connections with like organizations, and connecting youth to resources.

 There are lots of resources for foster youth, but in our experience they are fragmented and sometimes difficult to find.
 We've developed working relationships with related nonprofits to show the power of collaboration, and we connect foster youth to these community partners and resource organizations.
 We are working hard to create a collective impact within the foster care space.